-Unregulated contaminants are elements that currently have no health standard for drinking water and are not reported in the Regulated Contaminants table.
-Nickel is an unregulated contaminant that is monitored at the same time as the required Inorganic Compounds monitoring.
+Unregulated contaminants are elements that currently have no health standards for drinking water and are not reported in the regulated contaminants table on page 3.
+Nickel is an unregulated contaminant that is monitored at the same time as the required monitoring for inorganic compounds.

-Substance (Units of Measure) Test Date Detecto Average ed Level Range Source of Contaminant Unregulated Contaminants Nickel (ppm) 2018 0.002 0.002 Erosion of natural deposits
+Detected Level Test Date Average Range Source of Contaminant 2019 0.002 0.002 Erosion of natural deposits Test Date Average Test Date Average Range Test Date Average Range Source of Contaminant